vitkuz573/aspirational-manifests/docs/Writerside/topics/Generate-Command.md

 a Helm chart is what's classed as an "Ejected Deployment" and is not managed by Aspirate when you run it.

+## Azure Bicep

+Azure Bicep templates can be referenced in your manifest using `azure.bicep.v0` or `azure.bicep.v1` resources.
+These entries are preserved during generation so you can deploy them alongside other components.

 ##Specify components when running with `--non-interactive`
 When ran non-interactively, you can specify which components to build with `-c` or `--components`.
 Example: `-c webApi -c frontend -c sql -c redis`.